laurencedawson/sync-for-reddit/README.md

 # Main before release

+- Add "search subreddits" to the actions part of the explore tab.
+Clicking this would open the old subreddit search from v19

 - Videos need to be rejigged from the floating implementation

 - Rounded corners shouldn't show for cards